o3de/o3de.org/content/docs-snapshot/userguide/lumberyard-intro.md

 ### Modular Gems<a name="lumberyard-aaa-engine-gems"></a>

 Lumberyard's Modular Gems system gives you a library of prebuilt features with which you can start new projects or prototype ideas quickly\.
 Modular Gems offer increased control over which technologies to include in your game project\.
-Create your own modular Gems or use the Gems included with Lumberyard, such as weather effects, a boids\-based ambient creature system, lightning effects, a camera framework, and more\.
+Create your own modular Gems or use the Gems included with Lumberyard, such as physics, multiplayer, "white box" rapid prototyping tools, and more\.

 For more information, see [Add modular features and assets with Gems](gems-system-gems.md)\.